-1. PAYMENTS.
+- 1. PAYMENTS.
 ALL FEES AND CHARGES ARE PAYABLE AT THE TIME OF REGISTRATION.
 Checks should be made payable to "Brewton-Parker College" and should be for the exact amount of the account balance.
 All payments should be remitted to the Cashier's Office.

-- 2. BAD CHECKS.
+Payment plans are offered by the College.
+The plans are administered by Tuition Management Systems.
+For additional information, please visit www.afford.com or call 888-285-3052. - 2.
+BAD CHECKS.
 Students will be charged a \$25 fee for the first and second returned (for any reason, e.g., insufficient funds, stopped payment, closed account, etc.) checks.
 For all subsequent bad checks students will be assessed a fee of \$25 for each occurrence.
 If a third check is returned, students will lose their check writing privileges, and all further payments to the college will require cash, a money order, or a cashier's check. - 3.
 UNPAID ACCOUNTS.
 Students who have unpaid accounts may be required to withdraw from the college before the end of the semester and will not be eligible to receive transcripts or diplomas.
 Students with an outstanding balance on the bill from a prior semester will not be allowed to continue enrollment unless the account is paid in full or special payment arrangements have been made with the Business Office. - 4.
 REFUNDS.
 Students who withdraw from college because of illness or other sufficient cause, and whose withdrawals are officially approved, may receive a refund as follows:

 Tuition: 100% will be credited if withdrawal occurs during the first week of classes.
 50% will be credited if withdrawal occurs during the second week of classes.
 Not applicable to second session or Summer classes.